-4.23.
-Multi-plane image encoder
+4.6 Multi-plane image encoder

-4.23.1.
-Multi-plane image
+4.6.1 Multi-plane image

 A multi-plane image (MPI) is a layered representation of a 3D scene.
-The scene^[4] is decomposed into a set of planar or spherical layers (see Figure 26) sampled at different depths from a given reference point of view.
+The scene is decomposed into a set of planar or spherical layers (see Figure 29) sampled at different depths from a given reference point of view.
 Each layer is a color + transparency frame obtained by projecting the part of the 3D scene contained around the layer location on the same reference camera.
 This reference camera is positioned at the given reference point of view.
-The reference camera is a perspective camera when using planar layers.
-The reference camera is a spherical (typically equirectangular) camera when using spherical layers.
+The reference camera is a perspective camera when using planar layers, or a spherical (typically equirectangular) camera when using spherical layers.